Troubleshooting LIVE Streaming

 @t attribute in the client manifest, which

 <c t="0" d="20000000" />

+In the above example, the length of a full segment is missing after the first two.
 More information can be found on the IIS blog.

 Discontinuities can also be found by looking at the archive of the publishing

 On the origin we see a discontinuity when the timestamp on a next fragment doesn't equal the timestamp of the previous fragment + its duration.
 Even if it's only off by 1/10th of a microsecond.